A complete guide to Zendesk SLA tracking

 Monitoring performance in views and Zendesk Explore

 To make SLAs visible to your agents, you can tweak your ticket views.
-Adding a column like "Next SLA breach" gives agents a real-time countdown, helping them prioritize which tickets need attention right now.
-It’s a simple change that turns a long list of tickets into an actual to-do list.
+Adding a column like "Next SLA breach" gives agents a helpful real-time countdown, helping them prioritize which tickets need attention right now.
+It’s a smart change that turns a long list of tickets into a clear, prioritized to-do list.

-For a deeper look at trends over time, you’ll need to jump into Zendesk Explore.
-This is Zendesk’s reporting tool where you can build custom dashboards to track how often you're hitting your SLAs, find bottlenecks, and see how different agents or groups are performing.
-The catch is that this often means leaving the main agent workspace and spending time building reports, which isn't always practical when things are moving fast.
+For a deeper look at trends over time, you’ll jump into Zendesk Explore.
+This is Zendesk’s sophisticated reporting tool where you can build custom dashboards to track how often you're hitting your SLAs, find areas for optimization, and see how different agents or groups are performing.
+This provides the high-level data managers need to make informed decisions about team capacity and training.

 Using automations for breach notifications